pypy/pypy.org/pages/compat.rst

 not achieve a speedup via the JIT.
 We encourage library authors to use `CFFI`_ and HPy_ instead.

-If you are looking for how to use PyPy with the scientific python ecosystem, we encourage you to use `conda`_, since they repackage common libraries like scikit-learn and SciPy for PyPy.

 Refcounting, ``__del__``, and resource use
 ------------------------------------------